Four-manifolds, geometries and knots: Knot manifolds and geometries

 In this chapter we shall attempt to characterize certain 2-knots in terms of algebraic invariants.
 As every 2-knot $K$ may be recovered (up to orientations and Gluck reconstruction) from $M(K)$ together with the orbit of a weight class in $\pi=\pi K$ under the action of self homeomorphisms of $M$, we need to characterize $M(K)$ up to homeomorphism.
 After some general remarks on the algebraic 2-type in \S1, and on surgery in \S2, we shall concentrate on three special cases: when $M(K)$ is aspherical, when $\pi'$ is finite and when $g.d.\pi=2$.

-When $\pi$ is torsion free and virtually poly-$Z$ the surgery obstructions vanish, and when it is poly-$Z$ the weight class is unique.
+When $\pi$ is torsion-free and virtually poly-$Z$ the surgery obstructions vanish, and when it is poly-$Z$ the weight class is unique.
 The surgery obstruction groups are notoriously difficult to compute if $\pi$ has torsion.
-However we can show that there are infinitely many distinct 2-knots $K$ such that $M(K)$ is simple homotopy equivalent to $M(\tau_23_1)$; if the 3-dimensional Poincar\'e conjecture is true among these knots only $\tau_23_1$ has a minimal Seifert hypersurface.
+However we can show that there are infinitely many distinct 2-knots $K$ such that $M(K)$ is simple homotopy equivalent to $M(\tau_23_1)$; among these knots only $\tau_23_1$ has a minimal Seifert hypersurface.
 If $\pi=\Phi$ the homotopy type of $M(K)$ determines the exterior of the knot; the difficulty here is in finding a homotopy equivalence from $M(K)$ to a standard model.

 In the final sections we shall consider which knot manifolds are homeomorphic to geometric 4-manifolds or complex surfaces.
 If $M(K)$ is geometric then either $K$ is a Cappell-Shaneson knot or the geometry must be one of $\mathbb{E}^4$, $\mathbb{N}il^3\times\mathbb{E}^1$, $\mathbb{S}ol^4_1$, $\widetilde{\mathbb{SL}}\times\mathbb{E}^1$, $\mathbb{H}^3\times\mathbb{E}^1$ or $\mathbb{S}^3\times\mathbb{E}^1$.
 If $M(K)$ is homeomorphic to a complex surface then either $K$ is a branched twist spin of a torus knot or $M(K)$ admits one of the geometries $\mathbb{N}il^3\times\mathbb{E}^1$, $\mathbb{S}ol^4_0$ or $\widetilde{\mathbb{SL}}\times\mathbb{E}^1$.